-The value of this line is its ability to progress with you.
-While the cost of this line falls right in the middle of all the lines we tested, it's versatility makes it worth the higher price.
+The value of this line is in its ability to progress with you.
+While the cost of this line falls right in the middle of all the lines we tested, its versatility makes it worth the higher price.
 If you don't expect to want to do more than walk a few feet in a park a couple of times, there are cheaper lines for you like our Editor's Choice winner, the Flybold Complete Kit or which offers an 85-foot line.
-But if you want a high quality line with various applications that grows with you as you progress in the sport, this line is a must have for any serious slacker.
+But if you want a high-quality line with various applications that will grow with you as you progress in the sport, this line is a must have for any serious slacker.

 From sessions in the park to international highlines, this lightweight, versatile kit is worth the price tag.

 A traditional slackline like the Balance Community Primitive Kit is one of the founding styles in slacklining and an essential line for any slackline enthusiast.
-We've given this our Top Pick for Traditional Slacklining thanks to its strong and supple webbing, well-made supplies and versatility.
+We've given this our Top Pick for Traditional Slacklining thanks to its strong and supple webbing, well-made components and its versatility.
 This is a great quality line that will progress with you in the sport and was a favorite among our testers.
 The only real drawback was a slight increase in setup time, but if you have an extra five minutes we think it's totally worth it.

 This "primitive" line gets our Top Pick for Traditional Slacklining award for being a solid line that will grow with you as you progress from beginner to pro.

-There are a few other lines available in this series: The Balance Community Starter Slackline Kit is a 50-foot version of this line, the Balance Community Prim-30 Kit is a 100-foot longline, and the Balance Community Custom Primitive Kit (you choose everything in the kit, from the type and length of webbing to the number of carabiners and anchoring systems).
+There are a few other lines available in this series: The Balance Community Starter Slackline Kit is a 50-foot version of this line, the Balance Community Prim-30 Kit is a 100-foot longline, and the Balance Community Custom Primitive Kit allows you to choose everything in the kit, from the type and length of webbing to the number of carabiners and anchoring systems.